American Behavioral Clinics Financial Policy

 We believe that part of good healthcare practice is to establish and communicate a financial policy to our patients.
 For that reason, we have set forth our financial policy below.

 Payment: Payment is expected at the time of your visit.
 We accept cash, check, or credit card.
 Payment includes any unmet deductible, co-insurance, co-payment amount, or non-covered charges from your insurance company.
 If you do not carry insurance or do not provide us with your updated insurance benefits, payment will be due at the time of service.

 Patients are responsible for paying all fees in full at the time of services, and American Behavioral Clinics (ABC) has the right to reschedule, cancel, and/or terminate services due to therapeutic or payment noncompliance.

 Insurance: As a courtesy, ABC uses its best efforts to verify your benefits with your insurance company.
 A quote of benefits is not a guarantee of benefits or payment.
 Your claim will process according to your plan, and sometimes the claim may process differently from the benefits quoted.
 While we will do our best to assist you in verifying insurance coverage, it is ultimately your responsibility to understand your benefits.

-Missed Appointments: Unless cancelled at least 24 hours in advance, patients will be charged a fee of up to $85.00 for missed or late cancelled appointments.
-Insurance plans will not cover these charges, and therefore responsible for this payment.
+Missed Appointments: Unless canceled at least 24 hours in advance, patients will be charged a fee of up to $85.00 for missed or late canceled appointments.
+Insurance plans will not cover these charges, and are therefore responsible for this payment.
 Missed appointments may result in being discharged from the practice.

 Accounting Principles: Payments and credits are applied to the oldest charges first, except for insurance payments which are applied to the corresponding dates of service.